0fbiscuit/0fbiscuit.github.io/src/content/posts/aws.md

 var username = document.getElementById('username');
 ```

-Payload from client i
+Payload from client:

 ```bash
 {"get_token":"True","uuid":"<client-controlled>","username":"<client-controlled>"}
 ```

-This means that if we know or can guess someone else’s **uuid**, I can bruteforce **uuid** and request their token using this script:
+This means that if I know or can guess someone else’s **uuid**, I can bruteforce **uuid** and request their token using this script:

 ```bash
 import sys, base64, requests